 Whether your Sony mirrorless camera is new or old, you may from time to time encounter one or more error messages.
-Not every one of these needs a trip to the repair center as you can solve some yourself.
 Let's take a look at some common problems and how to solve them.

 A quick search on the internet reveals that this is by far the most prevalent error on Sony mirrorless cameras.
 But what does it mean?

-A final cause for the problem could be an accident.
-Accidents range from impact and dropping to moisture, water or liquid damage and the connection of incorrect power sources leading to short-circuiting.
+- A final cause of the problem could be an accident.
+Accidents range from impact and dropping to moisture, water, or liquid damage and the connection of incorrect power sources leading to short-circuiting.

-If the error message comes right after an accident, it would be good to take it into consideration during repair.
+If the error message comes right after an accident, it would be good to consider it during the repair.

 Solving this problem is not exactly easy but neither is it impossible.

-In case the error message still appears after the power cycle, you could try resetting the camera.
+- In case the error message still appears after the power cycle, you could try resetting the camera.
 Go to the menu and find the "Settings" tab.
-However, if the camera is still frozen, you cannot access the menu and reset.
+However, if the camera is still frozen, you cannot access the menu and reset it.

 You may just have to visit the repair center if that is the case or if after power cycling it works for a while then shows the error message again.